Shinsuke J. Sugiyama

 Shinsuke J. Sugiyama (杉山 晋輔, Sugiyama Shinsuke) is a Japanese diplomat who formerly served as Japanese ambassador to the United States.
+He was previously administrative vice minister for foreign affairs.

 Career

 Sugiyama passed the official exam for foreign affairs in October 1976, enrolling in law school at Waseda University in March of the following year, but dropping out the next month to join the Ministry of Foreign Affairs.
 In 1978, he traveled to the United Kingdom to study English for two years at Oxford University.

 His career as a diplomat has included a previous tour in Washington as well postings in Nigeria, Egypt and South Korea, along with a prior assignment to Washington from 1989 to 1992, when he was first secretary in the economics section of the Japanese embassy.

+In 2016, Sugiyama stated to a U.N. panel that the Japanese government had found no documents confirming that comfort women had been forcibly recruited by the military or government.
+He claimed belief in forcible recruitment was based on false accounts of the writer Seiji Yoshida.

-In late 2017, he was selected to become Japan's ambassador to the United States.
+In late 2017, he was selected to become ambassador to the United States.
 He pledged to work with American officials to resolve issues with North Korea, including the nation's nuclear arsenal and abductions of Japanese citizens.
 He presented his credentials to President Donald Trump on March 28, 2018.

-In 2016, Sugiyama denied the existence of comfort women to a U.N. panel.

 As ambassador, he helped negotiate an agricultural trade pact with American officials.